What You Need to Know Before Buying an HDTV

 In my opinion the bigger the screen size the better.
 So I recommend getting the biggest screen that fits your budget and room.

-720p, 1080p and 2160p (4K) are the current HDTV screen resolutions available.
-These numbers refer to the number of pixels on screen, and the more pixels a TV has the better picture detail it will show.
+720p, 1080p, 2160p (4K) and 4320p (8K) are the current HDTV screen resolutions available.
+These numbers refer to the number of pixels on a screen, and the more pixels a TV has the better picture detail it will show.
 1080p has twice as many pixels as 720p.
-2160p or 4K has four times as many pixels has 1080p.
+2160p or 4K has four times as many pixels as 1080p.
+And 8K has four times as many pixels as 4K.
+At this time there is currently no 8K content available with the exception of demo content from sources such as YouTube.

 1080p vs. 720p – picture quality.
 Generally speaking, if you sit more than 8 to 10 feet away from your HDTV, and your display isn’t larger than 50 inches, you won’t be able to tell the difference between 1080p and 720p.